 At the end of the day, proving duty of care comes down to establishing the relationship between the deceased and the defendant.

 After establishing that the defendant owed the deceased a duty of care, you must demonstrate how this duty was breached.
 The kinds of evidence you will need to prove the breach depend on the details of the case.

 If your loved one died in a car accident with a distracted driver, for example, your attorney may obtain the defendant’s cell phone records, which could show that he or she was texting at the time of the collision.
 Other kinds of evidence that can prove a breach of duty include:

 Causation simply means that the breach of duty was responsible for the circumstances that ultimately led to your loved one’s death.
 For example, in cases involving medical malpractice, you need to show how the provider’s negligence contributed to the death and prove how it would not have occurred had the provider used accepted standards of care.
 Autopsy reports and statements from specialists can serve as evidence in these cases.

 Damages refer to the costs your family incurred as a result of the loss.
 Receipts, income statements, and other financial records can help demonstrate damages.

 Although proving fault may sound fairly straightforward, gathering the kinds of evidence mentioned above can be time consuming and challenging, especially when you are grieving.
-Fortunately, The Law Office of Brian K. Branch can help you navigate the proceedings every step of the way.
+Fortunately, The Law Office of Brian K. Branch, PC can help you navigate the proceedings every step of the way.